waves

 Many people don’t realize that hydrogen fuel cell vehicles have a notably similar architecture to battery electric ones.
 As zero-emission routes continue to be scaled up, H2 is increasingly prove itself.
 Battery electrics have a shorter range and require substantially longer recharging time, which can decrease the route choice flexibility of an operator.

-The nature of hydrogen refueling makes it possible to establish a similar refueling depot to those already used by transit systems with diesel depots.
+Due to the nature of hydrogen refueling, a refueling station akin to those now utilized by transport systems with diesel depots can be established.
 They are also similar in that they can be scaled up as the hydrogen-powered fleet continues to grow.
 As a result, the refueling strategies and structures don’t need to undergo much change when transitioning to fuel cell buses, particularly because even the time requirements align closely.

 Currently, adoption of hydrogen fuel cell vehicles for public transportation fleets remains in its early stages.
 The reason is that this is a considerable investment and municipal transit authorities.
 Therefore, while more authorities are showing notable interest, most are testing a single vehicle or handful of buses as opposed to replacing their entire fleets.

-Universal Kraft works with hydrogen as a green option to fossil fuels, providing the same functionality on a large scale.
-Complementary to direct electrification, hydrogen gives the green industry a chance to contribute beyond the grid, via the generation of green hydrogen as energy storage, greening of gas through methanation of hydrogen and feedstock for high-temperature local industrial processes that are difficult to electrify.
+Using hydrogen, Universal Kraft offers a large-scale, environmentally friendly substitute for fossil fuels while maintaining the same functionality.
+In addition to direct electrification, hydrogen allows the green industry to make an impact outside of the grid through the production of green hydrogen for energy storage, gas greening through hydrogen methanation, and feedstock for locally produced, high-temperature industrial processes that are challenging to electrify.

 Latest news